drbean/edit/steve/unit_1.md

 * In class

-1. Write Johari Windows
+1. Johari Windows
-2. Draw mind maps
+2. Questions from the audience
+3. Mind Maps

 * At home

-1. Write 70 words about self
+1. 1-2 paragraphs, 70 words about self
-2. Upload to Internet
+2. Essay on Internet

 ## Johari Window on self

 The Johari Window compares and contrasts what you know/DON'T know (or think) about yourself with what others know/DON'T know (or think) about you.

-Writing about the person you know best, yourself.
+You will be writing about the person you know best, yourself.

 But do you know yourself best?
 Or, do others know you better than you know yourself?

+## Johari Window--The revealed self, the hidden self, the unknown self